 You generally have 60 days from the date you receive the distribution from the plan to redeposit it as a rollover.
-As long as you redeposit the money into the same retirement account or another qualified retirement account within the grace period, you won't owe the taxes or penalties.
-However, if you don't roll over the money in time and don't get receive a special waiver from the IRS, you'll owe income taxes on the distribution and, unless you're 59 1/2 years old, an additional 10 percent tax penalty.
+As long as you redeposit the money into the same retirement account or another qualified retirement account within this grace period, you won't owe any taxes or penalties.
+If you don't roll over the money in time and don't get receive a special waiver from the IRS, however, you'll owe income taxes on the distribution.
+Unless you're at least 59 1/2 years old, you'll also owe an additional 10 percent tax penalty.

-If you don't qualify for an automatic waiver, you can apply for a hardship waiver.
-The IRS considers whether the financial institution made errors, whether you didn't complete the rollover within the 60-day grace period because of death, disability, being in prison or overseas or an error by the post office, whether you used the money, such as cashing the check, and how much time has passed.
+If you don't qualify for an automatic waiver, you might be able to apply for a hardship waiver.
+The IRS considers whether the financial institution made errors, whether you didn't complete the rollover within the 60-day grace period because of death, disability, being in prison or overseas or an error by the post office, whether you used the money such as by cashing the check, and how much time has passed.
 For example, if you didn't complete the rollover in time because you had a heart attack two days after you took the distribution and were incapacitated for three months, you'd probably qualify.
 However, if you just forgot to redeposit, you won't get a waiver.

-Once Per Year
+One Rollover Per Year Limits